-In February 2022, KBC Bank Ireland sold nearly all of its non-performing mortgage loan portfolio of roughly 1.1 billion euros in a transaction financed by funds managed by CarVal Investors.
+In February 2022, KBC Bank Ireland sold nearly all of its non-performing mortgage loan assets, valued at approximately EUR 1.1 billion, in a transaction financed by funds managed by CarVal Investors.
 In October 2021, KBC Bank Ireland confirmed that it had entered into a legally binding agreement with Bank of Ireland relating to the sale of substantially all of KBC Bank Ireland's performing loan assets and its deposit book to Bank of Ireland Group.
 As part of the transaction, the latter also acquired a small non-performing mortgage loan portfolio.
 The Irish Competition and Consumer Protection Commission (CCPC) approved the transaction in May 2022, and the Irish Minister for Finance gave his approval in early December 2022.
 The transaction was ultimately finalised in early February 2023.
+On 1 December 2023, KBC Bank Ireland transferred the vast majority of the remaining assets and liabilities to KBC Bank Dublin branch.
+On 30 April 2024, KBC Bank Ireland (now known as Exicon DAC) returned its banking licence to the Central Bank of Ireland.